-\end{definition} Notice that the last two lines above are exactly the laws of Fig.~\ref{fig:smc-axioms} in symbolic form: we can simply replace `$\otimes$' by vertical composition and `$\poi$' by horizontal composition (of compatible diagrams).
+\end{definition} Observe that these are exactly the laws of Figure~\ref{fig:smc-axioms} in symbolic form: we can simply replace `$\otimes$' by vertical composition and `$\poi$' by horizontal composition.

-It is possible to translate any diagrams into a symbolic form.
+It is possible to translate any string diagrams into symbolic notation.
 For instance, the diagram of Example~\ref{ex:diagram-equivalence} can be written as $(d\otimes id\otimes f\otimes id);(id\otimes g\otimes \sigma);(e\otimes h\otimes id)$.
 This expression can be obtained by successively decomposing the diagrams into horizontal and vertical layers as follows:

-Like for diagrams, there are multiple ways to write a given morphism symbolic notation.
-In fact, because diagrams absorb into the notation some of the SMCs laws, there are usually more ways of writing a given morphism in symbolic notation than there are diagrammatic representations for it.
+As for string diagrams, there are multiple ways to write a given morphism in symbolic notation.
+In fact, because string diagrams absorb some of the laws of SMCs into the notation, there are usually more ways of writing a given morphism in symbolic notation than there are diagrammatic representations for it.